Ferret Installation and Update Guide

 Updating your Ferret installation

-(This information is relevent to versions prior to v7.3.
-Starting with v7.3, just do a re-install).
 The Ferret system has two components, the environment -- or support -- files, and the executables.
 We may add enhancements to the two parts independently.
 If Ferret was installed at your site months ago, or you receive Ferret User Group list server email announcing an update, consider updating your installation.
 Here's how you can update either or both components:

 Updating the Ferret executables

 The file 'fer_executables.tar.gz' in the distribution directory holds the ferret and gksm2ps programs that you picked up when you first installed Ferret.
 In addition it contains compiled external functions and font files which are specific to the operating system.
 It also contains the ThreddsBrowser jar file.
 We update these with enhancements and bug fixes periodically.

 The Ferret Downloads page lists the version of ferret available.
 If the version is higher than what you have, you will benefit from picking up the update and installing it.
 To find the version of Ferret you have installed, run

 When ferret starts up it will list the version number and operating system, e.g.,

 FERRET v6 Linux(g77) 2.4.21-32 - 08/23/06

 In addition, after Ferret starts, the symbols ferret_version, netCDF_version, and ferret_platform are defined and contain the pertinent information about that particular Ferret executable and the version of the netCDF library that it is linked with.

 yes?
 SHOW SYMBOL ferret_version yes?
 SHOW SYMBOL netcdf_version yes?
 SHOW SYMBOL ferret_platform